 Chevan Ilangaratne is a specialist Employment Law and Personal Injury/Clinical Negligence Law Practitioner, having completed a Pupillage solely in these areas of law under the supervision of Colin Baran and Elizabeth Hodgetts.
 He subsequently joined Chambers as a Tenant in October 2022.

-Before coming to the Bar, Chevan worked in a number of legal charities providing advocacy and advisory services in areas including disability rights, whistleblowing, and children’s rights.
-Chevan helped represent children in school exclusion hearings; advised on the Human Rights Act 1998 and Covid-19 regulations; acquired expertise in the UN Convention on the Rights of Persons with Disabilities; and worked on public law appeals before the European Court of Human Rights and Supreme Court of Canada.
+Before coming to the Bar, Chevan worked in a number of legal charities providing advocacy and advisory services in areas including whistleblowing law, disability rights, and children’s rights.

 As a Legal Adviser at the whistleblowing charity Protect, Chevan advised workers in the public, private and third sector on the Public Interest Disclosure Act 1998, and prepared training materials for various employers on implementing appropriate ‘speak up’ arrangements.
 He conducted research for Protect’s third-party intervention in the Court of Appeal case of Gilham v MoJ EWCA Civ 2220, and subsequently its successful intervention in the Supreme Court (Gilham v MoJ UKSC 44).